Sleeping on the ground is not for everyone. If you’re not used to it, sleeping on the ground can be uncomfortable and lead to a poor night’s sleep.

 Generally speaking, an air mattress will be better at helping to keep you warm than a cot will.

-With either a cot or an air mattress, there are many different options to choose from.
-Some cots fold down into a small package and come with straps for easy carrying.
+With either a cot or an air mattress, there are many different options.
+Some cots fold into a small package and come with straps for easy carrying.

 Some cots are heavy-duty, with robust aluminum frames and a sturdy capacity.

 For the most part, cots are for a single person, although some cots come as a bunk, so you can save space and sleep two people.

 You can also find air mattresses designed for two people to share so you can sleep side by side.

 In addition, there are lots of different kinds of air mattresses available these days: self-inflating air mattresses, double-high air mattresses, and even inflatable beds with covers and heaters.

 Bottom line: Both options can work well for camping.

 There is a lot of debate about how portable a cot is vs. an air mattress.
 First, an air mattress generally packs up smaller and deflates for easier storage/packing.